 You have to go into this realising that it is riskier than buying a house through an estate agent.
 Once you have successfully bid on a property a binding legal agreement is formed in which the house becomes yours.
 It is therefore your responsibility to ensure that you insure the property, buildings and contents, and that you complete the mortgage application with funds ready in 28 days.

-Should the lender undervalue the property and you not have the cash to make up the difference you will lose the property and your 10% deposit.
+Should the lender undervalued the property and you do not have the cash to make up the difference you will lose the property and your 10% deposit.
 That’s why we strongly urge you to speak to a professional mortgage advisor that can get you the best deal from the right lender and do your research first.

 Our Mortgage Service For Buying Property At Auction